hegelocampus/fp_three_langs/functional_programming_three_langs.md

   - Everything but tuples are mutable - This encourages changing values
   - Functional programming tools like reduce are hidden away in the `functools` library that must be manually loaded when needed.
   - Because of its imperative nature iterators aren't able to be processed nearly as efficiently as in Rust and Haskell.
 Although Lazily evaluated iterators are a feature of the language, they aren't evaluated _as_ lazily as they are in a more functional forward language.
   - No multi-line lambdas.
 This is actually what drove me to write this article.
-Multi-line lambdas are a fundamental part of my workflow, when I learned that Python had no syntax to possibly allow for this it quickly made me realize that Python will never be my go-to for writing more complex programs.
+Multi-line lambdas are a fundamental part of my workflow, when I learned that Python had no syntax to possibly allow for this it quickly made me realize that Python isn't a strong language pick for functional programming.
+Unfortunately it seems like this will always be the case because Pythons creator doesn't like how multi-line lambdas look and many Python developers seem to discourage lambda use all together.

 #### Examples
 - First, an example of a non-functional, imperative implementation in order to ground our understanding of functional programming against what it is not.